Processing math: 5%

 Wasserstein and Gromov-Wasserstein Distances

-Let $\mu = \sum_i h_i \delta_{x_i}$ and $\mu' = \sum_i h^\prime_i \delta_{x^\prime_i}$ be two discrete distributions lying in the same metric space $(\Omega, d)$.
-The $p$-Wasserstein distance is defined as:
+Let μ=ihiδxi and μ=ihiδxi be two discrete distributions lying in the same metric space (Ω,d).
+The p-Wasserstein distance is defined as:

 Note that the 2-Wasserstein distance is very similar in its formulation to the Dynamic Time Warping similarity presented in Sec.
 1.2.
 The only difference lies in the constraints that are enforced in the optimization problems.
 For Wasserstein, a coupling needs to meet marginal constraints to be considered valid while for Dynamic Time Warping, a path shall (i) not break the order of the sequences at stake and (ii) enforce alignment of complete series (from beginning to end).

-where $\Pi(\mu, \mu^\prime)$ is the set of all admissible couplings between $\mu$ and $\mu'$ (ie. the set of all matrices with marginals $h$ and $h'$).
+where \Pi(\mu, \mu^\prime) is the set of all admissible couplings between \mu and \mu' (ie. the set of all matrices with marginals h and h').

 This distance is illustrated in the following Figure:

-When distributions $\mu$ and $\mu'$ lie in distinct ambient spaces $\mathcal{X}$ and $\mathcal{X}^\prime$, however, one cannot compute their Wasserstein distance.
+When distributions \mu and \mu' lie in distinct ambient spaces \mathcal{X} and \mathcal{X}^\prime, however, one cannot compute their Wasserstein distance.
 An alternative that was introduced in (Mémoli, 2011) relies on matching intra-domain distances, as illustrated below:

 The corresponding distance is the Gromov-Wasserstein distance, defined as: